|

 Other Members of the Chan Family

-Besides the immediate family, other family relations were mentioned or portrayed in both the Charlie Chan films and the books
+Besides the immediate family, other family relations were mentioned or portrayed in both the

-penned by Earl Derr Biggers.
+Charlie Chan films and the books penned by Earl Derr Biggers.
 What follows is a list of other Charlie Chan family relatives.

 CHARLIE CHAN'S GRANDFATHER

-(Mentioned in Charlie Chan in Monte Carlo, 1937)
+Mentioned in Charlie Chan in Monte Carlo (1937)

-According to Charlie Chan, he "once have large holdings in Fan Tan house."
+have large holdings in Fan Tan house."

 MRS. CHAN'S MOTHER (?)

-(Appeared in Charlie Chan in Honolulu, 1938)
+Appeared in Charlie Chan in Honolulu (1939)

-During the family dinner scene in Charlie Chan in Honolulu (1938), an older woman
+During the family dinner scene in Charlie Chan in Honolulu (1939), an older woman

 can be seen helping out with the youngest children.
-In the books by Earl Derr Biggers, it was established that Charlie Chan's
+In the books by Earl Derr Biggers, it was established that Charlie

 AUNT LING

-(Mentioned in Charlie Chan at the Race Track, 1936)
+Mentioned in Charlie Chan at the Race Track (1936)

-Aunt Ling, who lives "on the other side of the Island" of Oahu, was mentioned by Lee Chan
+Aunt Ling, who lives "on the other side of the island" of Oahu, was mentioned by Lee Chan

 in Charlie Chan at the Race Track (1936).
-As Mrs. Chan had made a point of visiting her, it is perhaps probable that
+As Mrs. Chan had made a point of visiting her, it is perhaps probable

-Ling would be her sister.
+that Ling would be her sister.
 It is also probable that Mr. and Mrs. Chan named their first daughter after this aunt.

 WING FOO

-Portrayed by PHILIP AHN in Charlie Chan in Honolulu (1938)
+Portrayed by PHILIP AHN in Charlie Chan in Honolulu (1939)

 Wing Foo was married to the Chans' oldest daughter, Ling.
-As was mentioned in script notes
+As was mentioned in script

-father of Leng, his first son, and the first (and only mentioned) grandchild of Charlie Chan and his honorable wife.
+the proud father of Leng, his first son, and the first (and only mentioned) grandchild of Charlie Chan and his honorable wife.

-LENG
+LENG FOO

 Born: Fall 1938